 How does the quality of the U.S. health system compare to other countries?

-Despite spending more money per capita on healthcare than any similarly large and wealthy nation, the United States has a lower life expectancy than peer nations and has seen worsening health outcomes since the onset of the COVID-19 pandemic.
+Despite spending nearly twice as much per capita on healthcare compared to similarly large and wealthy nations, the United States has a lower life expectancy than peer nations and has seen worsening measures of health outcomes since the COVID-19 pandemic.

 Long-Term Health Outcomes

-As discussed in more detail in a separate brief, life expectancy at birth was similar in the U.S. and peer countries on average in 1980 (73.7 and 74.5 years, respectively), but the gap has grown substantially in the following decades, as peer nations saw more rapid improvement in life expectancy than the U.S. The COVID-19 pandemic further widened this gap, and life expectancy in 2021 was 6 years shorter in the U.S. than in peer countries (76.4 years in the U.S. and averaged 82.3 years in comparable countries, on average).
+As discussed in more detail in a separate brief, life expectancy at birth was similar in the U.S. and peer countries on average in 1980 (73.7 and 74.6 years, respectively), but the gap has grown substantially in the following decades as peer nations saw more rapid improvement in life expectancy.
+The COVID-19 pandemic further widened this gap, and life expectancy in 2022 was nearly 5 years shorter in the U.S. than in peer countries (77.5 years in the U.S. versus 82.2 years in comparable countries, on average).

-The above data are period life expectancy estimates, based on excess mortality observed in each year.
-The period life expectancy at birth represents the mortality experience of a hypothetical cohort if current conditions persisted into the future, not the mortality experience of a birth cohort.
+The above data reflect period life expectancy estimates, based on excess mortality observed in each year.
+The period life expectancy at birth represents the average age a cohort is hypothetically expected to live if current conditions persisted into the future, not the mortality experience of a birth cohort.

 Since the pandemic, the gap in mortality rates between the U.S. and comparable countries has widened

-The COVID-19 pandemic resulted in increased mortality across most nations, though the U.S. saw a significantly higher increase than many other countries.
-The gap in mortality rates between the United States and peer nations was at its highest point in 2020.
+The COVID-19 pandemic resulted in increased mortality in 2020 across most nations, though the U.S. saw a significantly higher increase than many other counties.
+Mortality rates also increased in 2021 from 2020 in the United States, despite declining in most peer nations.
+The gap in mortality rates between the U.S. and comparable countries, on average, was at its largest in 2021.

 Premature death rates in the U.S. continue to be higher than in comparable countries